greena13/redux-and-the-rest/README.md

 Checking for these statuses is generally useful for displaying loaders or progress indicators:

-* `FETCHING`: When an item or collection is being fetched from the server but it has not yet arrived.
+* `FETCHING`: When an item or list is being fetched from the server but it has not yet arrived.
 * `CREATING`: When the request to create a new item has been sent to the server, but the response has not yet arrived.
 * `UPDATING`: When the request to save the changes to an existing item have been sent to the server, but the response has not yet arrived.
 * `DESTROYING`: When the request to destroy an existing item has been sent to the server, but the response has not yet arrived.